 The digital marketing map depicts the various elements that go into promoting a business online and the ways in which those strategies intersect with one another.
-To further simplify the complexity of the various elements involved in digital marketing, I am breaking them down based on importance and priority by using the tree-fruits analogy!
+To simplify the complexity of the various elements involved in digital marketing, I break them down based on importance and priority by using the tree-fruits analogy!

-Email marketing and a website are two of the most basic elements of digital marketing.
+A website and email marketing are two of the most basic elements of digital marketing.
 Your website serves as the foundation for every other element of your strategy.
 As you can see, every strategy in the diagram leads back to the red rectangle that represents your website.
 This indicates that the end goal of each strategy is to refer people to your website in order to promote conversions, brand awareness, etc.

 Email marketing is one such strategy, as newsletters and other email lists categorize current and potential customers and keep driving them back to your website.